oneuser24/med_appt/README.md

 ## coding-project-template
 The prototype for a landing page of this capstone project was forked from [ibm-developer-skills-network](https://github.com/ibm-developer-skills-network/grihf-frontend_capstone_starter_code).

-## IBM course 'Front-End Development Capstone Project'

 # Medical Appointment Booking
+## Capstone project for IBM Front-End Developer Professional Certificate
 A website for online booking

 ## Learning objectives